The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Another lesser-known risk factor, gender primary impacts rates for young drivers.
 On average, a male teen driver pays $308 more per year than does a female teen driver.
 Again, this is because car insurance companies see young male drivers as more likely to take risks than their female counterparts.

 Unless you are a brand new driver, insurance companies see a lack of continuous coverage as a major risk factor.
 In an insurance company's estimation, if you were licensed but didn't have insurance, you were most likely driving uninsured.
-The below data show the difference between drivers with no previous coverage and 60 months of consecutive coverage: $2,643 per year.
+The below data show the difference between drivers with no previous coverage and five years of consecutive coverage: $119 per year.

 Marital status has a minor effect on auto insurance rates.
 Historical data show married drivers share driving duties, filing fewer individual claims.
 The difference between car insurance rates for married, divorced, single, and widowed drivers is minimal.